SNHU, Celtics Hiring Fair Links Vets with Employers

 "They were outstanding," Marasco said.
 "Their leadership credentials, the information they offered, just their overall demeanor and interpersonal skills were very, very good."

-Ryan Rivers, who is studying environmental science, was interviewed by representatives of Triumvirate Environmental.
+Ryan Rivers, an environmental science degree student, was interviewed by representatives of Triumvirate Environmental.
 He said the previous events in the Scoring in Transition program - sessions that included career exploration, a resume workshop and mock interviews - made him more prepared to face the hiring process even though he already felt fairly comfortable.
 "They offered a lot of good pointers.
 They definitely helped with my resume, tweaks here and there just to make it pop," he said.
 "I'm ready to go get hired.
 Absolutely."

 Brian Vincente, who plans to graduate with his IT degree in 2019, said the feedback during the mock interviews and opportunity to connect with other students, career experts and employers were valuable to him.
 "This was such a great experience, great opportunity to network with people," he said.
 "It made me a lot more comfortable with the process and more importantly helped me work on my weaknesses in terms of one-on-one interaction."